KP1709/ScrabbleWordCalculator/README.md

 - "Do this but includes buttons which can multiply the total by 2 and by 3"

 (Outcome and results will vary)

-## ➕ Features to add
-- Check to see if the word has the correct number of letters (e.g. Can't allow words with two K's (e.g 'kick') )